Bob Vila’s 10 “Must Do” Projects for November

 1. Prune Trees After Leaves Fall

-Many gardeners recommend waiting until late fall or early spring to prune trees.
+Most gardeners recommend waiting until late fall or early spring to prune trees.
 Pruning earlier in fall can stimulate new growth as plants go dormant, which just leads to problems down the line.
 Once the leaves on the trees have dropped, it’s time to prune overgrown or damaged branches.
 Check the weather forecast and choose a clear day before you start trimming—wet conditions put plants at greater risk of fungal diseases.
 If you’re in the market for some quality equipment, see our guide to the best pruning shears we tested this year.

 2. Install a Programmable Thermostat